alwalid54321/alwalid54321/README.md

 Outside of tech, I enjoy sports, reading, and learning life hacks.

-📫 You can find me @alwalid54321 on discord, Telegram, StackOverflow, dribble, etc. I'm open to connecting and collaborating!
+📫 You can find me @alwalid54321 on Discord, Telegram, StackOverflow, dribble, etc. I'm open to connecting and collaborating!

 <!---